StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-17/GraphQL/1-Intro-Exercises.md

 Hint: Use filtering and field selection creatively.

-### Exercise 2: Languages with Specific Characteristics
+### Exercise 2: Languages with Specific Characteristics - NOT WORKING WITH THIS SCHEMA

 Create a query that fetches all languages that: